 Bilder says the United Airlines emergency medical kit was sadly insufficient.
 The epinephrine that should have been in the unsealed kit was “absent,” and he compared the stethoscope there to a toy.
 “Management of this patient required injection of intravenous steroids to maintain her airway,” he says.
 The woman was whisked to hospital upon landing.
 While airlines don’t comment on individual health situations, Bilder said: “United’s response to my concerns about missing equipment was dismissive.”

 This drives home the point of our Capitol Hill discussion: we need change to protect airline passengers with food allergies.
-I am grateful to Senator Duckworth for getting behind this cause and to the CLEAR coalition, which aims to ensure epinephrine devices are available on planes, for letting our this community’s voices be heard in D.C.
+I am grateful to Senator Duckworth for getting behind this cause, and for helping our community’s voices to be heard in D.C.

 A final note: keep telling me your experiences at Nonuttraveler.com.
 It is the personal stories that clearly show this medical condition needs to get its due, and be taken seriously.